prakashkae/numpybasics/README.md

 1. What is machine learning ?

-# Field of study that gives computer the ability to learn without being ecplicitly programed (definition by author Andrew Ng)
+# Machine learning is the science of getting computers to learn without being explicitly programmed.

 2. Application of machine learning ?